 Here is the link to all five Prevent-It Ads.
 The chef one is first, but the most disturbing are when the accident victims sit up and describe their mishaps while dying.
 Without pain.
-Creepy.
-Or the one where the corpse at a funeral gets up and explains why his face and hands are covered in burn marks (something to do with high-voltage power lines).
+The creepy, otherworldly music/ambient noise that plays when they get up certainly doesn't make things better.
+Probably the second most notable one (behind the chef ad) is the one where the corpse at a funeral gets up and explains why his face and hands are covered in burn marks (something to do with high-voltage power lines).

 While they don't seem nearly as extreme as some these examples, New Zealand ACC ads are incredibly scary indeed.
 They start off as ads for other products - house paint, muesli bars etc. - and then accelerate rapidly into horrible domestic accidents.
 In the house paint ad, the guy falls off the ladder, onto the concrete below, and breaks his back.
 However, in the muesli bar one, a woman advertising them trips on a Tonka truck and lands, face first, on a glass table.
 It ends with a lingering long-shot of her trying to get up out of the table and whimpering softly in agony.